elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr} Can't be true ... no more battles.
 No more killings, is that right?
 No more extravagant crimes?
 The barrel organ blindly purrs the minutes of silence upon silence upon silence, dustless sawdust of time.
 Ho.
 Ho.
-A smell of corpses ... blood sparkling like a large wine vat.
+A smell of corpses ... blood sparkling like a large vat of wine.

 - {:.sp} The Woman Reciter.

 - {:.pr} Nothing left to do but bang on the window of the sun and break the glass.
-Nothing left to do but find the red tassel of poisonous ants in the tinderbox of the sun and blast them to the wind.
+Nothing left to do but find the red tassel of poisonous ants in the tinderbox of the sun and blast them to the winds.
 Ha, ha, you can't put lipstick on Fate.

 - {:.sp} The Man Reciter.